-The Mercer County Planning Department hired Project for Public Spaces to identify short-term and potential long-term opportunities that will improve the market experience for customers – making it more functional, attractive, and visible – and generate increased revenues for farmers and vendors, all while preserving its traditional character.
-As well, PPS was enlisted to identify short- and long-term opportunities for the revitalization and development of the district around the market, creating a neighborhood of complementary uses with the market at its core.
+The Trenton Farmers Market is one of Mercer County’s greatest social and economic assets so a 2005 Urban Land Institute (ULI) study advisory panel recommended that the market be the centerpiece of redevelopment in the area it christened “Mercer Crossings.”
+Since disconnected parcels of land and congested roads dominate the area around the market and overall land use patterns do not reflect “smart growth,” the ULI study determined that a strategic vision for future development was needed.
+The Mercer County Planning Department hired PPS to identify short-term and long-term opportunities to make the market more functional, attractive and visible for customers and generate increased revenues for farmers and vendors, while preserving its traditional character.
+PPS was also enlisted to identify opportunities for the revitalization and development of a district around the market, creating a neighborhood of complementary uses with the market at its core.